Tenacious and the center of attention, the Morkie is a toy-sized breed of dog that is fun-loving and full of life.

 Despite their small stature, the Yorktese has a pretty good energy level.
 On average, the Yorktese should have a 15 to 30-minute walk every day to help them burn their energy.

-While they aren’t jogging partners, they do have a quick step that allows them to keep up to an average walking speed.
+While they aren’t jogging partners, they have a quick step that allows them to keep up to an average walking speed.

 In addition to daily walks, the Yorktese should have an additional exercise period of 30 to 45 minutes per day off-leash.
 Since they are such a small size, this can be done inside with a short game of fetch down a hallway.